Global Association of International Sports Federations

-Global Association of International Sports Federations (GAISF) was the umbrella organisation for all international sports federations, as well as organiser of multi-sports games and sport-related international associations.
+The Global Association of International Sports Federations (GAISF) was a nonprofit organisation of international sports federations.
 It changed its name to SportAccord from March 2009 to April 2017, when it reverted to its GAISF.
-It was an international sport organisation with 95 full members (international sports federations governing specific sports worldwide) and 20 associate members (organisations which conduct activities closely related to the international sports federations).
+It was an international sport organisation with 97 full members (international sports federations governing specific sports worldwide) and 20 associate members (organisations which conduct activities closely related to the international sports federations).

 In November 2022, the members of the Global Association of International Sports Federations (GAISF) voted to dissolve the organisation.

-The revised governance structure will see the Association of IOC Recognised International Sports Federations (ARISF) and the Alliance of Independent Recognised Members of Sport (AIMS) join the Association of Summer Olympic International Federations (ASOIF) and the Association of International Olympic Winter Sports Federations (AIOWF) as the four main stakeholders of SportAccord.
+The revised governance structure will see the Association of IOC Recognised International Sports Federations (ARISF) and the Alliance of Independent Recognised Members of Sport (AIMS) join the Association of Summer Olympic International Federations (ASOIF) and the Winter Olympic Federations (WOF) as the four main stakeholders of SportAccord.

 Members of the GAISF approved the final steps in the liquidation of the organisation at an extraordinary general assembly held on 14 September 2023.

 GAISF Council

-The council was composed of a president, two vice-presidents, a treasurer and five members.
+The council was composed of a president, two vice presidents, a treasurer, and five members.

 The council's final composition was: